 Don't forget - it's the total call bill that counts, not a single call charge.

 Most of us don't make many international calls unless we have family or offices in other countries so we often don't notice the cost of calls outside the UK.
 Telcos know this and often price accordingly - a few calls to ‘exotic' destinations or international mobiles can wipe out any savings you might think you make by choosing a telco on one headline price.

-Almost all traditional telcos will try to get you to sign up for long contracts – from 12 months to 5 years.
+Almost all traditional telcos will try to get you to sign up for long contracts - from 12 months to 7 years.
 But they are not obliged to keep their prices constant over that period.
-These days you don’t need to sign up for long contracts and many have no contract at all.
+These days you don't need to sign up for contracts exceeding 12 months and many have no contract at all.

 Because of all the tricks used above, it's actually very difficult to compare call prices - which is, of course, the reason why it's done.
 The only reliable way to do it is by getting a download of your itemised call bill and then re-price each call with the new service you are considering.
 Not easily done.